-COMBINING TANDEM-X INTERFEROMETRIC SAR AND GEDI LIDAR MEASUREMENTS FOR IMPROVING FOREST HEIGHT, STRUCTURE AND BIOMASS ESTIMATES
+COMBINING TANDEM-X INTERFEROMETRIC SAR AND GEDI LIDAR MEASUREMENTS FOR IMPROVING FOREST HEIGHT, STRUCTURE AND BIOMASS ESTIMATES presented by born on 27.01.1994 citizen of Republic of Korea accepted on the recommendation of

 A thesis submitted to attain the degree of DOCTOR OF SCIENCES of ETH ZURICH (Dr. sc.
 ETH Zurich)